Cach30verfl0w/OverflowOS/README.md

 # OverflowOS
 OverflowOS is a UEFI-based Operating System with a monolithic Kernel, fully written in Rust.
-The system library of OverflowOS is not compatible with POSIX, but later I want to provide a library for POSIX-compatibility.

 ## Install Dependencies
 Here are a few steps to install all dependencies to setup a development environment for OverflowOS